Poojitha-1705/Task1/README.md

 David	NULL
 NULL	Marketing

-✅ Summary
-This project illustrates how SQL JOINs are used to manage relationships between tables and extract meaningful insights.
-It covers how to handle matched and unmatched records in various scenarios using JOIN types.
+📚 Learnings and Key Takeaways
+INNER JOIN: Retrieves only matching records.

+LEFT JOIN: Retrieves all records from the left table, and matches from the right.

+RIGHT JOIN: Retrieves all records from the right table, and matches from the left.

+FULL OUTER JOIN: Ensures inclusion of all records from both tables.

-📁 Files
+📁 Project Structure
+graphql
+Copy
+Edit
+joins-practice/
+├── README.md               # Documentation file (this file)
+├── joins_practice.sql      # Full SQL script with queries
+├── screenshots/            # (Optional) Screenshots of results └── LICENSE                 # (Optional) License file
+📄 Deliverables
-joins_practice.sql – Full SQL script
+✅ joins_practice.sql – SQL script containing all table creation, insert, and join queries

-README.md – Project documentation
+✅ README.md – GitHub-friendly documentation

-(Optional) screenshots/ – Output screenshots
+✅ Screenshots (optional) – To visually show query outputs

+✅ .docx or .pdf version of this documentation (on request)

 📜 License
-This project is for educational purposes under the CODTECH Internship Program.
+This project is part of the CODTECH Internship Program and is intended for educational purposes only.